 Are there any on-campus jobs associated with living in the German House?

 Yes.
-German House residents may apply for positions as Student Building Managers in the Cultural Center downstairs and as teachers in the “Kinder lernen Deutsch” program.
-Other German-related jobs on campus include student aides for faculty members and Language Partners in the Language Resource Center.
+German House residents may apply for positions as the German House RA, Student Building Managers in the Cultural Center downstairs, and as teachers in the “Kinder lernen Deutsch” program.
+The other German-related job on campus is the Language Partner position in the Language Resource Center.

 What does it cost to live in the German House?